dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 Note that if you are using VS Code, you must restart it to pick up modified environment variables.
 :::

 3. Verify your installation by running `./dbt --help` in the command line.
-If you see the following output, your installation is correct
+If you see the following output, your installation is correct:
       ```bash
       The dbt Cloud CLI - an ELT tool for running SQL transformations and data models in dbt Cloud...
       ```